 How Can Employers Handle Employee Marijuana Use

-Though marijuana is still considered illegal in most places, there’s ever-growing support for its legalization across the US.
-As a result, state laws are reflecting the change in the attitude towards marijuana use and many states permit the use of both medical and recreational marijuana.
+Though Marijuana is still considered illegal in most places, there’s ever-growing support for its legalization across the US.
+As a result, state laws reflect the change in the attitude towards marijuana use, and many states permit the use of both medical and recreational marijuana.
 This has left employers wondering how they can control weed consumption in the workplace.

-Most states usually side with the employers in case employers refuse employment to marijuana users or those that take disciplinary actions against marijuana-using employees.
+Most states usually side with employers if employers refuse employment to marijuana users or those who take disciplinary actions against marijuana-using employees.
 However, some states also safeguard employee rights and speak in favor of them.

-Therefore, it’s best to review individual state laws that surround the legality of marijuana, especially in the workplace.
+Therefore, it’s best to review individual state laws surrounding Marijuana’s legality of Marijuana, especially in the workplace.
 It can guide employers and help them devise the most suitable drug testing program.

-This is one reason why employers are experiencing increasing difficulty when it comes to headhunting for vacant job positions.
-Some job applicants would simply walk out mid-interview when they learn that the organization runs an employee drug testing program.
+This is one reason employers are experiencing increasing difficulty in headhunting for vacant job positions.
+Some job applicants would walk out mid-interview when they learn that the organization runs an employee drug testing program.

 However, this should not discourage employers from implementing a pre-employment drug testing policy in the workplace.
-This is especial important for industrial jobs where employees are required to operate heavy machinery or jobs related to transportation.
+This is especially important for industrial jobs where employees must operate heavy machinery or jobs related to transportation.

 Hiring employees with a drug-free history will ensure a safer and more productive work environment.
 In addition to that, having a random drug testing policy will help ensure that the organization stays drug-free.
 All these efforts will help you achieve your organizational goals more efficiently.
 And your employees will also benefit from better health and safety at work.